BridgetRatcliffe/bird-finder/README.md

    - Query eBird for observation data in your location
    - Calculate probabilities based on observation frequency

-5. **Review results**: See the top 5 suggestions ranked by probability
+5. **Review results**: See the top 5 suggestions ranked by likelihood.
+Click on the bird name to be taken to ebird.org to confirm which is your bird!

+### No Results Found
+- Try a more detailed bird description
+- Adjust the date range settings in the sidebar
+- Verify your location is correct
+- Some rare birds may not have observations in certain areas

+### Geocoding Issues
+- Try different location formats (e.g., "New York, NY" vs "New York City")
+- Use coordinates directly if geocoding fails
+- Check your internet connection

 ## Project Structure